yunfeiyunfei-1111/cxm/README.md

 Thank you for using cxm

 # user guide
-mkdir build
+1. mkdir build

-cd build \n
+2. cd build

-cmake
+3. cmake

-make
+4. make

+5. ./run